propelorm/Propel/documentation/02-buildtime.markdown

 Replace the `<adapter>` and the `<connection>` settings wit hthe ones of your database.

-See the [wiki:Documentation/1.6/RuntimeConfiguration runtime configuration reference] for a more detailed explanation of this file.
+See the [runtime configuration reference](../reference/runtime-configuration) for a more detailed explanation of this file.

 >**Tip**<br />If you uncomment the `<log>` section, Propel will attempt to instantiate the `Log` class (from the [PEAR Log](http://pear.php.net/package/Log/) package) with the specified parameters and use that to log queries.
 Propel's statement logging happens at the DEBUG level (7); errors and warnings are logged at the appropriate (non-debug) level.